sleepingkingstudios/incunabulum/campaigns/lutes/adventures/index.md

 : The Autumn Equinox.
 : The winds rage out of control, causing widespread damage and the crash of the [Sky Dancer]({{site.baseurl}}/campaigns/lutes/setting/geography/city-of-jewel#the-sky-dancer) outside of Jewel.

+28 Sphinx
+: [The Forge of Fury]({{site.baseurl}}/campaigns/lutes/adventures/forge-of-fury): Aoife receives a letter from Granny Audhild asking for her help with pollution in the highlands.

+29 Sphinx
+: [The Forge of Fury]({{site.baseurl}}/campaigns/lutes/adventures/forge-of-fury): Aoife, Lily, and Aurora set out for Glitter Gulch.

 ### Winter 2258

+2 Manticore
+: [The Forge of Fury]({{site.baseurl}}/campaigns/lutes/adventures/forge-of-fury): The party arrive in Glitter Gulch and join forces with Granny Audhild.

+3 Manticore
+: [The Forge of Fury]({{site.baseurl}}/campaigns/lutes/adventures/forge-of-fury): Aoife negotiates with wild elementals and talks with trappers.
+The party flee acid rain and battle a cyclops and his pet giant wolves.

+4 Manticore
+: [The Forge of Fury]({{site.baseurl}}/campaigns/lutes/adventures/forge-of-fury): The party battle and purify and massive corrupted earth elemental, negotiate with ogres, and hunt down a pair of venom-infused trolls.

 15 Tortoise
 : The Winter Solstice.